 many other bands began using the same studio.

-filled with apathy at the thought of a meaningless style of music, which seems to be made to please the ignorant masses.
-This
+are filled with apathy at the thought of a meaningless style of music, which seems to be made to please the ignorant masses.

-is understandable, as the band has not been relevant in many years.
-Yet The Secrets of the Black Arts is from a different
+This is understandable, as the band has not been relevant in many years.
+Yet The Secrets of the Black Arts is from

-time.
-At this point, Necrophobic-mastermind, David Parland (Blackmoon) was still the main creative force and the music benefits
+a different time.
+At this point, Necrophobic-mastermind, David Parland (Blackmoon) was still the main creative force and the

-from this.
-As a matter of fact, Lord Ahriman was so intoxicated during the recording process that Blackmoon often played both
+music benefits from this.
+As a matter of fact, Lord Ahriman was so intoxicated during the recording process that Blackmoon

 My first encounter with this band was around the release of Vobiscum Satanas,